ritazevedo/MemoryGame/README.md

 - Memory-matching gameplay with emojis
 - Timer starts when the first card is flipped
 - Utilizes jQuery and event handling for interactivity
+- Game restart button functionality is now available

 ## Known Issues
 The end-game section may have a few bugs that could affect the completion status.
-I'm working to resolve these issues for a smoother gaming experience.
+There's a known issue with the timer not stopping when the player wins the game.
+Work is ongoing to resolve these issues and ensure a smoother gaming experience.

 ## Upcoming Features
 I'm working on improving the game with the following features:
-- Implementing a game restart button functionality
 - Adding a move counter to keep track of player movements
 - Introducing multiple difficulty levels to cater to different players